Daily Sales Data Collection Workflow¶

 Trigger¶

-Execute Workflow Trigger: This workflow is designed to be called by another workflow, not triggered directly.
+Execute Workflow Trigger: This workflow is designed to be called by other workflows, not triggered directly.
 It expects the following input parameters:

 Nodes Used¶